 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
-Mound Elementary School's original facilities were built in 1940; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+Montalvo Elementary School's original facilities were built in 1937; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.

 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
 A work order process is used by school and district staff to communicate non-routine maintenance requests.
 Emergency repairs are given the highest priority.
-Campus repairs or improvements in the 2019-20 school year included flooring replacement projects.

 Every morning before school begins, the principal and day custodian inspect facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and two evening custodians (one full-time and one part-time) are assigned to Mound Elementary School.
+One day custodian and two evening custodians are assigned to Montalvo Elementary School.
 The day custodian is responsible for:

+- · Cafeteria Setup/Cleanup

 - Restrooms

-- · Cafeteria Setup/Cleanup

-- Office Areas

-- Routine Maintenance
+- General Cleaning and Custodial Functions

-Restrooms are checked throughout the day for cleanliness and subsequently cleaned as needed.
-The evening custodians are responsible for cleaning classrooms and restrooms.
+Restrooms are checked three times a day for cleanliness and subsequently cleaned as needed.
+The evening custodians are responsible for: